Singapore travel advice

 Singapore laws prohibit displays of affection and sexual acts between males.
 Those convicted can face imprisonment.

-2SLGBTQI+ travellers could also be discriminated against or detained based on their sexual orientation, gender identity, gender expression, or sex characteristics.
+2SLGBTQI+ persons could also be discriminated against or detained based on their sexual orientation, gender identity, gender expression, or sex characteristics.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Singapore.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Singapore.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics